Television in the Philippines: Rising popularity (1960–1973)

-In 1969, Filipinos witnessed the live television coverage of the Apollo 11 historic Moon landing.
+In 1969, Filipinos witnessed the live television coverage of the Apollo 11 historic moon landing.
 It was the first live telecast via satellite in the country.
 Channels 5, 7, and 13 tied up for this, while ABS-CBN produced its color coverage on DZXL-TV Channel 9 under the name Man on the Moon.
 On November 14, 1969, DZAQ-TV transferred from Channel 3 to Channel 2, while its sister station DZXL-TV transferred from Channel 9 to Channel 4.
 On October 15, 1969, Kanlaon Broadcasting System (KBS) launched its television network with DZKB-TV Channel 9, which would broadcast in full color.
-On November 11, ABS-CBN became the first network to use chroma key in Halalan '69, for the 1969 Philippine Presidential elections, while ABC-5, RBS-7, and IBC-13, once again collaborated for the multi-network coverage with Election '69.
+On November 11, ABS-CBN became the first network to use chroma key in Halalan '69, for the 1969 Philippine presidential elections, while ABC-5, RBS-7, and IBC-13 once again collaborated for the multi-network coverage with Election '69.

 By the late 1960s, news and public affairs programs were pioneered by ABS-CBN and ABC.
-The Big News (in English) on ABC's DZTM-TV Channel 5, first anchored by Bong Lapira and later, Jose Mari Velez and The World Tonight (in English) on ABS-CBN's DZAQ-TV Channel 2, anchored by Henry Halasan were the first news programs on Philippine television, followed in that same period by NewsWatch (in English) of KBS's DZKB-TV Channel 9 and NewsBreak (in English) on ABS-CBN's DZXL-TV Channel 4 featuring Lapira.
-ABS-CBN pioneered Filipino language news programming in the primetime slots, with DZAQ-TV Channel 2 having Balita Ngayon, once anchored by Ric Tierro, and DZXL-TV Channel 4 having Apat na Sulok ng Daigdig, with Orly Mercado as its first presenter.
+The Big News (in English) on ABC's DZTM-TV Channel 5, first anchored by Bong Lapira and later by Jose Mari Velez, and The World Tonight (in English) on ABS-CBN's DZAQ-TV Channel 2, anchored by Henry Halasan, were the first news programs on Philippine television, followed in that same period by NewsWatch (in English) of KBS's DZKB-TV Channel 9 and NewsBreak (in English) on ABS-CBN's DZXL-TV Channel 4, featuring Lapira.
+ABS-CBN pioneered Filipino-language news programming in the primetime slots, with DZAQ-TV Channel 2 having Balita Ngayon, once anchored by Ric Tierro, and DZXL-TV Channel 4 having Apat na Sulok ng Daigdig, with Orly Mercado as its first presenter.
 IBC-13 followed up with Mayor Villegas Reports, co-produced with the Manila city government, and National Television News (in English) featuring future NewsWatch anchor Harry Gasser.
 MBC's DZRH-TV Channel 11 dominated late-night news programs with The 11th Hour News.
 In 1969, ABS-CBN debuted This Week's News, the first weekend news broadcast in the nation.

 By 1971, the Philippines, through Radiowealth Inc., had become the third country in the world to manufacture color TV sets.
-By January 1972, the growth of the Philippine television industry had become unstoppable.
+By January 1972, the Philippine television industry had experienced significant growth.
 Following ABS-CBN's pioneering satellite broadcasts, television stations began opening across the country, starting in 1961 with DYCB-TV Channel 3 in Cebu City, the first provincial television station.
-It featured four hours of locally produced programming alongside relays of Manila-based shows.
+It featured four hours of locally produced programming, alongside relays of Manila-based shows.